Think Twice: Branch-and-Rethink Reasoning Reward Model: Method

 \subsubsection{Stage 2: Conditioned Rethinking for Deep Analysis}

 The second stage is designed to prevent \textbf{shallow analysis}.
 With the analytical scope established by $\tau_1$, the model performs a targeted re-evaluation.
 This \textbf{Branch-Conditioned Rethinking} is not an independent assessment but a deliberate critique of the responses \textit{through the lens} of the criteria identified in Stage 1.
-To ensure this deliberation is principled, we incorporate task-specific evaluation hierarchies, $\mathcal{H}_{\text{task}}$, which provide a structured inductive bias.
-These hierarchies encode a stable ordering of importance for different criteria, such as: \begin{itemize} \item \textbf{Accuracy-Critical Tasks}: $\text{Correctness} > \text{Methodology} > \text{Clarity}$ \item \textbf{Creative Tasks}: $\text{Intent Alignment} > \text{Quality} > \text{Novelty}$ \end{itemize}
+To ensure this deliberation is principled, we incorporate task-specific evaluation hierarchies $\mathcal{H}_{\text{task}}$ to provide a structured inductive bias.
+For example, accuracy-driven tasks prioritize Correctness and Methodology over Clarity, whereas creative tasks favor Intent Alignment and Novelty.

 The model is conditioned on $\tau_1$ and guided by $\mathcal{H}_{\text{task}}$ to generate the second part of the trace, $\tau_2$, which contains a detailed comparative judgment and the final decision, $\hat{z}$.